coatsy/coding-workshop/spirals/spirals1.md

 ![pen extension added](./images/pen-extension-added.png)

-Next we'll see how to use this added functionality.
+Next, we'll see how to use this added functionality.

 [|< Home](../README.md)
 [<< Previous: Spiral Introduction](./spirals0.md)